The first swathes of colour are currently appearing in the future Christ de Saclay station, on Line 18 of the Grand Paris Express.

 Whilst Métalobil is already involved in several works within the Grand Paris Express’s artistic programme—notably Laurent Grasso’s Ciel d’argent at Châtillon-Montrouge station—this project represents one of the first implementations undertaken under the framework contract dedicated to the creation of artworks in stations.

-Working alongside the Société des Grands Projets and Eva Albarran, Métalobil is here overseeing the transition of the project to the built environment.
+Working alongside the Société des Grands Projets, CENTQUATRE-PARIS and Eva Albarran, Métalobil is helping to bring the project to fruition.

 A process where artistic vision, site constraints, materials, colours and precision of execution intersect — everything that makes up the tangible reality of a work integrated into the public space.